 The two companies have stated a long list of the risk factors that they face.
 For Under Amour, the first five listed risks include fear that during economy downturn consumers’ purchasing power is highly affected and it ends up hurting their sales.
 Secondly, any financial negativity that would affect their wholesale clients their sales would be greatly affected since they depend mostly on them.
 There is a risk by Under Amour to fail to implement their long-term strategies which will consequently affect their operations.
-Remarkably, the company fears that it may not realize the benefits of their restructuring plan that costed them a lot of money.
+Remarkably, the company fears that it may not realize the benefits of their restructuring plan that that they invested a lot of money into.
 There is a material risk by the company that their business results could be affected by natural calamities such as extreme weather conditions, pandemics and political crisis (Penman, 2018).
 Similarly, Hanesbrand faces such risks the difference lies on the ones they prioritize.
 For the company, they fear that competition is negatively affecting their sales due to diminishing market share.
 The company as well knows that rapidly changing environment will likely affect their business results and their financial conditions negatively if it continues to change rapidly.
 Failure in information technology as well as any breach in security is a material risk that Hanesbrand fears.
 A probable occurrence would affect the business operations and worsen its financial condition.
-Also, loss of senior manager or any other key personnel would dump the business operations down since the company’s business depends on them.
-Lastly, failure to properly manage the strategic projects launched will ruin the business prospects of the company. ` `
+Also, loss of senior management or any other key personnel would hurt business operations since the company’s business depends on them.
+Lastly, failure to properly manage the strategic projects launched will ruin the business prospects of the company.

 The Management Discussion & Analysis (MD&A) section

 For both companies there is a holistic overview of the companies and detailed analysis of the results and failures they have faced in the MD&A section.
-For an investor point of view however, which is the sole purpose of writing the paper, one would be interested by the strategies section given by each company.
-Notably, the other information is material such as the segment performance, tax expenses comment on business trends but the strategic one gives an oversight of the moves the company will take to move forward.
-For Hanesbrand, the management states that it will adopt an ‘Innovate-to-Elevate strategy.
+For an investor point of view however, which is the sole purpose of writing the paper, one would be interested by the strategies section given by each company, as it highlights the moves the company will take to enhance and grow the business moving forward.
+For Hanesbrand, the management states that it will adopt an “Innovate-to-Elevate” strategy.
 The strategy is aimed at integrating their superior and leading brand to their clients while reducing the costs thereof.
 They propose a more consumer focused brand that will see it stand out for the next 5 to 10 years.
 They will attain this by ensuring that the innovation and emerging trends are well integrated to suit the needs of the customers (Penman, 2020).
-Lastly, the management proposes on focusing on the low-cost global supply that will see them reduce the costs of production and supply significantly.
-As far as Under Amour is concerned, they have restructuring process that commenced in 2020.
+Lastly, the management proposes on focusing on the low-cost global supply chain that will see them reduce the costs of production significantly.
+As far as Under Amour is concerned, they have performed a restructuring process that commenced in 2020, which we believe to be the main contributor to their negative net income in years 2017 and 2018.
 The company seeks to rebalance the costs and improve profitability.
 The company has set out a budget of $425 million to adopt the restructuring plan.
 Previous restructuring plans that were conducted during the year 2017 and 2018 have seen the company improve its sales and decrease the cost base effectively.
 Such moves by the company show that it has good business prospects in the future.

 The notes to the financial statements addressed in the annual reports